jan-may/leetcode/README.md

-## leetcode solutions in javascript and Rust
+## leetcode solutions in Typescript and Rust